yasha-user/yasha-user/README.md

 - 📦🖊 My email is hemimoneycash@gmail.com and telegram is @yasha_tester 👾🐬🐬🦈🤖

 <!--- - 🐱‍👤🐱‍👤 I’m currently learning backend and frontend development 🏀🥇🔗🏌️‍♂️🏌️‍♀️ --->

+<h3>About me</h3>
+ I'm a 21 yo. web developer working mostly in Javascript and its frameworks.
+I strive to make products im working on highly intuitive, good-loking and scalable.
+I follow principles of clean code, strive to make design straightforward, laconic, and engage in building important functionality and learning new technologies.
+I apreciate communication of great quality and improve my skills.
+I'm free to contact and ready to cooperate.
+My contacts are displayed in this Readme file and in the list of links under my github avatar.
+My repositories are available under this Readme file.

 <br>

 <div>